 Alternative theories of planning and organization of the planning function.
 Emphasis on conceptual foundations, relationship to governmental structure, decision making, and ideological and ethical orientations.

-650. (CP260.)
-Seminar in Urban Theory (3)
+650. Seminar in Urban Theory (3)

 Prerequisite: Public Administration 320.

 Study of the various empirically and normatively based theories of the city and urbanization process, with emphasis on communication and transaction and institutional approaches.
-660. (CP265.)
-Seminar in Planning Administration (3) The administration of the planning function in urban government.
-Relationships between the planner and public and private agencies, governmental departments and elected officials.
-Case studies and problems.
 665. Seminar in Planning Policy Analysis (3) Investigation of issues, techniques and examples of policy design and evaluation for urban problems and relationships to the urban planning process.
-670. (CP262.)
-History of Urban Planning (3) History of urban development and of the field of urban planning.
-680. (CP267.)
-Seminar in Readings in Urban Planning (3) Selected topics in urban planning.
+670. History of Urban Planning (3) History of urban development and of the field of urban planning.
+680. Seminar in Readings in Urban Planning (3) Selected topics in urban planning.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.
-700. (CP261.)
-Urban Design and Land Use Planning Studio (6) Two lectures and eight hours of laboratory.
+700. Urban Design and Land Use Planning Studio (3) One lecture and six hours of laboratory.

 Prerequisite: City Planning 620.

 Laboratory course concerned with graphic expression, principles of land use planning, land development, and urban design.
 Project integrating principles.
 710. Seminar in Theories of Urban Design (3) Perspectives and methodologies of contemporary urban design and its contribution toward improving the quality of the physical, social and economic environment.
-720. Seminar in Environmental Planning and Management (3) Issues and methods in environmental assessment and enforcement.
+720. Seminar in Land Use and Environmental Law (3) Cases and studies in zoning, coastal planning, growth management and environmental assessment.
 730. Seminar in Urban Transportation Planning (3) Issues, techniques and practices in urban transportation planning with general emphasis on interrelations between transportation and land use planning.
-796. (CP296.)
-Internship in Urban Planning (3-6) Cr/NC Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
+796. Internship in Urban Planning (3-6) Cr/NC Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
 Participation in staff and internship conferences.
-797. (CP297.)
-Seminar in Research in Urban Planning (3) Cr/NC Prerequisite: Consent of Director of City Planning Program.
+797. Seminar in Research in Urban Planning (3) Cr/NC Prerequisite: Consent of Director of City Planning Program.
 Research in one of the areas of urban planning.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.
-798. (CP298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff.
+798. Special Study (1-3) Cr/NC Prerequisite: Consent of staff.